sp9xu/ubitx-20x4/README.md

-uBITX firmware, written for the Raduino/Arduino control of uBITX transceigers
+uBITX firmware, written for the Raduino/Arduino control of uBITX transceivers

 Copyright (C) 2017,  Ashhar Farhan

+Modified for a 20x4 screen with band readout etc.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by